wcatron/Open-PRT/README.md

 Open PRT
 ========

-Open source documentation and protocols for a scalable personal rapid transit (podcar) system.
+Open source documentation and protocols for a scalable Personal Rapid Transit (PRT, aka: PodCar) system.

 **Vision**

 To create a standard for communciation between riders, podcars and decenteralized servers to maintain a PRT system.
+Our inspiration comes from growth of the internet due to standards, openness and healthy capitalism.
+We believe that any successful system will come about through a community effort and not by a single governing body, company or even a select few.

 ### User Experience